daniel-almeida/about-grad-school/README.md

 ---

 ### Pursuing a PhD
-- [Notes On The PhD Degree](https://www.cs.purdue.edu/homes/dec/essay.phd.html) **Douglas E. Comer** *Purdue University *
+- [Notes On The PhD Degree](https://www.cs.purdue.edu/homes/dec/essay.phd.html) **Douglas E. Comer** *Purdue University*
-  - About the purpose of pursuing a PhD, what it takes and how it works.
+  - "These notes provide basic information about the purpose of a Ph.D. program in an attempt to help students decide whether to pursue a Ph.D. degree."

 - [Everything I wanted to know about C.S. graduate school at the beginning but didn't learn until later.](http://www.cs.virginia.edu/~robins/PhD.html) **Ronald T. Azuma**
-  - A computer science graduate school survival guide, intended for prospective or novice graduate students.
+  - "A computer science graduate school survival guide, intended for prospective or novice graduate students.
 This guide describes what I wish I had known at the start of graduate school but had to learn the hard way instead.
 It focuses on mental toughness and the skills a graduate student needs.
-The guide also discusses finding a job after completing the Ph.D. and points to many other related web pages.
+The guide also discusses finding a job after completing the Ph.D. and points to many other related web pages.""

 -------